breatheco-de/content/src/content/lesson/[draft]crow-foot-notation.md

 In crow's foot notation:

-+ A multiplicity of one and a mandatory relationship is represented by a straight line perpendicular to the relationship line.
++ A multiplicity of one, and a mandatory relationship, are represented by a straight line perpendicular to the relationship line.

 ![Crow's foot notation](../../assets/images/image-14-cfn.png)